 Firstly, you can try the online version of many of the stores mentioned above.

-There are also subscription boxes filled with American food, like Taffy UK, which I talk about in my Taffy Mail UK Review.
+There are also subscription boxes filled with American food.

 Ordering food this way is never going to be cheap.

 You’re going to pay shipping on top of the already inflated prices of the American food due to import costs, but sometimes when a can of Cheese Whiz is calling your name, it’s worth parting with the cash.